estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

   - Permission to insert, update, and delete on the watermarks table.
   - Permission to read the tables being captured.
   - Permission to read from `information_schema` tables, if automatic discovery is used.
+* If the table(s) to be captured include columns of type `DATETIME`, the `time_zone` system variable must be set to an IANA zone name or numerical offset.

 ### Setup
 To meet these requirements, do the following:

 1. Create the watermarks table.
-This table can have any name and be in any database, so long as `config.json` is modified accordingly.
+This table can have any name and be in any database, so long as the capture's `config.json` file is modified accordingly.
 ```sql
 CREATE DATABASE IF NOT EXISTS flow;
 CREATE TABLE IF NOT EXISTS flow.watermarks (slot INTEGER PRIMARY KEY, watermark TEXT);